thosgt/edm_main_algorithms/README.md

 | 5 | 1 january | 2 | 1 | 1 |
 | 6 | **3 january** | 2 | 1 | 1 |

-Then the parameters previously mentionned are those of a LogisticRegression on a dataset looking like (parameters are in parenthesis):
+In the simplest version of the model (not using Factorisation Machines), the parameters to compute are those of a LogisticRegression on a dataset looking like this :

 #### Encoded dataset
 | trace_id | student_1 (&alpha;<sub>1</sub>)| student (&alpha;<sub>2</sub>)| exercise_1 (&delta;<sub>1</sub>) | exercise_2 (&delta;<sub>2</sub>)| wins_on_exo_1_in_the_past_day (&theta;<sub>wins, exo_1, one-day</sub>)| attempts_on_exo_1_in_the_past_day (&theta;<sub>attempts, exo_1, one-day</sub>) | wins_on_exo_1_in_the_past_week (&theta;<sub>wins, exo_1, one-week</sub>)| attempts_on_exo_1_in_the_past_week (&theta;<sub>attempts, exo_1, one-week</sub>)| other columns like &theta; parameters on ex 2 |